awilmoth/nillion-test/README.md

 ## Zero Knowledge Auth

 This is a basic implementation of zero knowledge authentication in Python.
-It includes everything needed to deploy production-grade infrastructure in AWS.\
+It includes everything needed to deploy to production-grade infrastructure in AWS.

 ## Workflow

 This workflow will now automatically build and push your Docker images to Amazon ECR whenever there is a push to the main branch.

+## CI

+Tests are run automatically from all files prefixed with ```test_```.
+The Github Actions workflow fails if any tests fail.

+## High Availability ECS

+The infrastructure as code in the ```cloudformation``` folder will deploy a complete HA environment with two server instances on as ECS tasks behind a network load balancer and firewall.
+It will also deploy a client container that will authenticate with the server.
+Everything logs to Cloudwatch Logs, so you can see the interaction.

 ## Deployment